ViveSoftware/ViveMediaDecoder/UnityPackage/readme.txt

-﻿MediaDecoder for Unity - v1.0.1
+﻿MediaDecoder for Unity - v1.0.7

 Quick start:
-0. Download the FFmpeg 3.0.1 Win64 Shared from https://ffmpeg.zeranoe.com/blog/?p=499#more-499
+0. Download the FFmpeg 64 bits from http://dl4.htc.com/vive/ViveHomeSDK/FFmpeg-64bits.zip
+	If your Unity editor is 32 bits, you can download the FFmpeg official build from https://ffmpeg.zeranoe.com/builds/ Please notice that the license of FFmpeg official build is GPL and https is not default enabled.
-1. Put the following dlls to project folder(the same directory with Assets or beside *.exe)
+1. Put the following dlls to project folder(ex.
+If your project is at D:\SampleProject\, you can put the dlls to D:\SampleProject\, C:\Program Files\Unity\Editor or beside *.exe)
 	- avcodec-57.dll
 	- avformat-57.dll
 	- avutil-55.dll
 	- swresample-2.dll
+	- libeay32.dll
 2. Create a model with MeshRenderer(ex.Quad) and attach MediaDecoder.cs as component.
-3. Set MeshRenderer’s Material to YUV2RGBA and make sure the shader to be YUV2RGBA.
+3. Set MeshRenderer’s Material to YUV2RGBA and make sure the shader to be YUV2RGBA.(YUV2RGBA_linear is for linear color space)
 4. Fill in video path(ex.
 D:\_Video\sample.mp4) and enable Play On Awake.
 5. Click play, now you should be able to see the video playing on the model.
+6. If dll not found, check the followings:
+	- In editor mode:
+		* Make sure your Unity editor and FFmpeg dlls are consistent with either 32 bits or 64 bits.
+		* Make sure FFmpeg dlls are placed in correct position.
+		Ex.
+If your project is located in D:\Sample\, the following directories should work:
+		D:\Sample\
+		C:\Program Files\Unity\Editor\
+		Other system path in environment variables.
+	- Standalone build:
+		* Make sure your build settings and FFmpeg dlls are consistent with either 32 bits or 64 bits.
+		* Remember to copy FFmpeg dlls to the directory where the build can find.
+		Ex.
+If your project is built to D:\Build\SampleApp.exe, the following directories should work:
+		D:\Build\
+		Assign library loading path in your project.(please refer to Environment.SetEnvironmentVariable) Other system path in environment variables.

 Requirements:
 - The plugin currently only supports Windows / DX11.